Mailman (City Letter Carrier)

 I went away for 10 days and forgot to hold my mail.
 My mailman realized this and held it for me.
 Can I tiphim?
 How?

-Asked by cmoine about 11 years ago
+Asked by cmoine over 11 years ago

 It is very kind of you to want to tip your letter carrier for his service while you were away.
 We aren't supposed to accept tips, but I can't say I know of anybody ever being disciplined for it.
 I gladly accept them but it won't affect the quality of my service either way.
 I would recommend putting the tip in an envelope and on the outside write "Letter Carrier (insert name here if you know it)" and put it in the mailbox.
 Maybe tape it to the inside of the mailbox where it would be visible but not necessarily thought of as outgoing mail.
 If you aren't sure if he is working on a particular day I'm not sure how you could make sure they receive it unless you happen to be home when they are delivering the mail and you hand it directly to the carrier.
 I will say that you have one observant letter carrier.
 I would usually let the mail pile up in the mailbox hoping they come home soon to retrieve it.